Admissions Requirements

 Admissions Application

-New and returning students who have not attended MSJC for more than one (1) calendar year must complete an application for admission.
+New students and returning students who have not attended MSJC for more than two (2) consecutive semesters must complete an application for admission.
 Federal and state law, and college policy requires this information.
-It is highly recommended that students provide the college with official transcripts from high school and previous college work at the time of admission.
+It is highly recommended that students provide the college with official transcripts from high school and previous college work at the time of (but not before) admission.
 All transcripts and other documentation submitted become the property of Mt.
 San Jacinto College.

-Review the admissions checklist on the Enrollment Services webpage.
+Review the admissions checklist on the Applying to MSJC webpage.
 After you have submitted the application, you will receive an account activation email to proceed with next steps.

 Fall/Spring Terms

-• In general, students who are not currently enrolled in the second semester of grade nine (9) or above are not eligible to enroll in college courses;
+• In general, students who are not currently enrolled in High School are not eligible to enroll in college courses;

-• In addition to materials required for special part-time students, concurrently enrolled students desiring to enroll in more than 12 units must also present written authorization from the K-12 or high school district governing board and must pay the California Enrollment Fee for all units registered;
+• In addition to materials required for special part-time students, concurrently enrolled students desiring to enroll in more than 11 units must also present written authorization from the K-12 or high school district governing board.
+The student is required to pay California enrollment fees for all MSJC courses in which they are enrolled (including those offered via Dual Enrollment, Middle College or Concurrent Enrollment), and if applicable, Nonresident and Capital Outlay fees for all units registered.

 1